Working with PBSG

 Professional indemnity and public liability insurance – around $300 per year (tax deductible).
 This is essential for protecting yourself as a practitioner.

-Accounting fees – if you choose to use an accountant (which we highly recommend), there will be a cost.
-A good accountant will more than pay for themselves by maximising deductions, helping you plan tax effectively, and taking away the stress of compliance.
+Accounting fees – if you choose to use an accountant (which we recommend), there will be a cost.
+A good accountant will more than pay for themselves by maximising deductions and helping you plan tax effectively.

 In practice, most contractors find that these overheads are minimal compared to the significant jump in hourly rate, and with the right accountant, much of it can be claimed back at tax time.